razeedazee/remnant2-instances/instances/Losomn/gilded chambers/aberration the executioner/alchemy stone/README.md

 Fixed Items spawns - conditional rewards:

-- Crown of the Red Prince - Get killing blow with the Assassin's Dagger
-- Bloody Steel Splinter - Pay tribute using the 3 coins in your inventory in the dialogue options
+- N/A

 Injectables:

 - Aberration - The Executioner
   - Mutator - Steadfast
-  - Sapphire Stone
+  - Sapphire Dreamstone
   - Ornate Flail

 Bosses:

 - The Red Prince
   - Forlorn Fragment - Crafting Material
+  - Crown of the Red Prince - Armour Head - Get killing blow with the Assassin's Dagger
+  - Bloody Steel Splinter - Pay tribute using the 3 coins in your inventory in the dialogue options

 Checkpoint:

-- Outisde Red Prince throne room.
+- Outside Red Prince throne room.

+Quest items relevant to instance:

+- In Inventory
+  - 3 Crimson King Coins - Dialogue option for the Red Prince to get alt kill rewards.
+- Interactions
+  - N/A

 Notes:

-> Checkpoint is fasteest for Red Prince and Aberration.
+> - Checkpoint is fastest for Red Prince and Aberration.
+> - No Council Chamber in this instance.
+Must have Assassan's Dagger weapon already

 ![](info/info.png)